Diagrammatization and Abduction to Improve AI Interpretability With Domain-Aligned Explanations for Medical Diagnosis: Evaluations

 \subsection{Qualitative user study}

-We evaluated the usefulness of diagrammatic explanations with a qualitative user study. \revb{We recruited medical students as domain experts, due to their training on auscultation to diagnose heart murmurs.} We did not conduct a summative evaluation due to limited recruitment.
-Our key research questions were: \begin{enumerate}[label=RQ\arabic*), left=1em..3.6em] \item How do clinicians diagnose heart disease from auscultation \textit{without AI}? \item How do clinicians accept AI-based diagnosis \textit{without XAI}? \item How do clinicians interpret AI-based diagnosis \textit{with XAI}?
-With diagrammatic or saliency explanations? \end{enumerate}
+We evaluated the usefulness of domain-aligned explanations with a qualitative user study.
+We recruited medical students as domain experts, due to their training on auscultation to diagnose heart murmurs.
+We did not conduct a summative evaluation due to limited recruitment.
+Our key research questions were: How do clinicians ... \begin{enumerate} \item[RQ1.]
+Diagnose heart auscultation \textit{without AI}? \item[RQ2.]
+Accept AI-based diagnosis \textit{without XAI}? \item[RQ3.]
+Interpret AI-based diagnosis \textit{with XAI} that is\\domain-aligned \textit{diagrammatic} or \textit{saliency}-based? \end{enumerate}